 - In a food processor, combine flour, butter, sour cream and sugar.
 Pulse until mixture looks like corn meal.
 Pack neatly into an ungreased tart pan and bake for about 15 minutes.
 Until golden brown.

-Place diced apples in a saucepan with the nutmeg, add the ½ cup of sugar, and the water.
+Place diced apples in a saucepan with the nutmeg, add the 1/2 cup of sugar, and the water.
 Cook slowly until reduced.
 As they soften, smash down with spoon.
 The texture should resemble that of a thick applesauce.
-Stir in the liquor until fully absorbed.
+Stir in the liquor until fully absorbed and no liquid runs when pushed to the side of the pan.
 Remove from stove and place in fridge for twenty minutes until cool.
 You do not want to place hot apple sauce on the baked tart shell.

 - Remove from oven, and using a pastry brush lightly glaze the apples.
 You can serve this dessert warm or cold; it is delicious either way.